ghgemmer/Halloween/README.md

 was discovered much later on that GoBilda servos would be better in that case.
 Eventually the head nod servo will be replaced with a GoBilda servo as it is the one Hitec servo with the most noticable whine.
 All the servos allow a farily fluid/natural/and speedy(when needed) movement of the skeleton head and arm/forearm.

+Note also how the servo wiring is routed.
+Generally you want to route servo wire from a servo A that is being rotated by another servo B as close as possible along servo Bs axis to minimize wires catching on the servos when the servos are being rotated.
+Or if motion limits how far a servo can move you an use that to your advantage when routing wires.

 ![Arm servos view 1](https://lh3.googleusercontent.com/WJ2oIrNw7jpB8w4Bj28LFa23Prbig0kjHGH_kyWoN7sCl5YB9vDn1MHpmMUVnDIMMRkBmjyqc1xZQfTXH67EHc6PFDNrXpossiTI-hSCx_E-cLSGsH3A8MyMKXmO7qJKaeAff6NC6cY=w2400)
 Figure: Arm servos view 1